npillmayer/tyse/core/font/ot/ReadMe.md

 bytes (without any sign posts), which is what font data files are at their core.
 Breaks, where I talk to myself and ask, this is what you do in your spare time?
 Really?

+ No font collections nor variable fonts are supported yet.

 ### Other Solutions to Font Parsing

 There are (at least) two Go packages around for parsing SFNT fonts: